 - Work with Duke’s Global Administrative and Travel Support Office to submit necessary visa paperwork (for countries requiring visas only).

 - Complete a Student Health Travel Clinic medical information survey and schedule and attend a pre-departure medical appointment and any follow-up appointments necessary for receiving vaccines and prescriptions.

 - Confirm appropriate insurance coverage through the Duke University Student Medical Insurance Plan or other medical insurance.

-DukeEngage funds all expenses it determines to be program-related, including without limit, expenses for:
+DukeEngage funds all program-related expenses, including without limit, expenses for:

-- The required pre-departure visits to the Duke Student Health Travel Clinic (as well as required vaccines and recommended prescription medications)
+- Pre-departure visits to the Duke Student Health Travel Clinic (as well as required vaccines and recommended prescription medications)

-- Transportation to and from the Experience location
+- Transportation to and from the program location

 DukeEngage does not cover expenses for the following:

 - Personal medical expenses and hygiene items